 The FCGL Board is responsible for ensuring the long-term, sustainable success for the Group and its shareholders, and is the principal decision-making body for the Group.
 To achieve this, the Board oversees governance arrangements across the Group, which are set out through FCGL's Corporate Policies.
-Within this framework, the SICL Board has responsibility for governance of SICL, which must align with minimum expectations set by the FCGL Board.
+Within this framework, the SICL Board and FCIM Board have the responsibility for governance of SICL and FCIM respectively, which must align with minimum expectations set by the FCGL Board.

 The Boards have delegated authority to a number of Committees empowered to oversee the governance of key risk areas of the Group, in accordance with approved Terms of Reference.
-The principal Committees for FCGL are: The Group Remuneration and Nomination Committee ('RemNomCo'), Group Investment Committee ('GIC'), Group Audit Committee ('GAC') Group Executive Committee ('ExCo') and Group Reserves Committee ('GRC'); with SICL having the Audit, Risk, Compliance, and Corporate Governance Committee ('ARCGC'), Management Committee ('ManCo') and, with effect from Q1 2022 following the commutation of SRCL's liabilities to SICL it will invoke its own Reserving Committee ('SRC').
+The principal Committees for FCGL are: The Group Remuneration and Nomination Committee ('RemNomCo'), Group Investment Committee ('GIC'), Group Audit Committee ('GAC') Group Executive Committee ('ExCo') and Group Reserves Committee ('GRC'); with SICL having the Audit, Risk, Compliance, and Corporate Governance Committee ('ARCGC'), Management Committee ('ManCo') and, with effect from Q1 2022 following the commutation of SRCL's liabilities to SICL it has invoked its own Reserves Committee ('SRC') which has replaced the GRC.
 FCGL monitors SICL's adherence to the above mentioned standards through GAC, and GAC also has responsibility for overseeing the performance of the ARCGC.